paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2005-officers.md

 (3) An officer who has been nominated by the President for promotion to that grade under any other provision of law, if that nomination is pending before the Senate.

-(4) An officer in the grade of first lieutenant who is on an approved all-fully-qualified-officers list under section 20238(a)(4) 11 See References in Text note below. of this title.
+(4) An officer in the grade of first lieutenant who is on an approved all-fully-qualified-officers list under [section 20239(c)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section20239/c/4&num=0&edition=prelim).

-(5) An officer excluded under 20232 22 So in original.
-Probably should be preceded by “section”. of this title.
+(5) An officer excluded under [section 20232 of this title](./chapter-2005-officers.md#section-20232).

 (6) An officer who has failed of promotion to a higher grade the maximum number of times specified for opportunities for promotion for such grade within the competitive category concerned pursuant to [section 20234 of this title](./chapter-2005-officers.md#section-20234).